chibisnorlax/acnhbeginners/walkthrough/day 1.md

 # Setup
 Welcome to the game!
 Upon startup, Timmy and Tommy will greet you and help you with setting up your island.
 They will walk you through the following steps:

+## Create your character
+- This is pretty self explanatory -- don't worry too much about what your character looks like right now!
+There will be plentiful opportunities to change your appearance (including eye color, hair color, hair style, skin color, and clothing) later in the game.

+{: .caution }
+You **cannot** rename your character once you enter their name though, so be sure it's something you like!

 ## Choosing an island layout

 ![Map Layout](/acnhbeginners/assets/tt_maps.jpg)